SARS-CoV-2 Mu variant

-The Mu variant, also known as lineage B.1.621 or VUI-21JUL-1, is one of the variants of SARS-CoV-2, the virus that causes COVID-19.
-It was first detected in Colombia in January 2021 and was designated by the WHO as a variant of interest on August 30, 2021.
-The WHO said the variant has mutations that indicate a risk of resistance to the current vaccines and stressed that further studies were needed to better understand it.
-Outbreaks of the Mu variant were reported in South America and Europe.
-The B.1.621 lineage has a sublineage, labeled B.1.621.1 under the PANGO nomenclature, which has already been detected in more than 20 countries worldwide.
+The Mu variant (B.1.621) is a variant of SARS-CoV-2.
+It was first detected in Colombia in January 2021 and was classified by the World Health Organization (WHO) as a variant of interest on August 30, 2021.
+On March 9, 2022, the organization has de-escalated the Mu variant and its subvariants to previously circulating variants of interest.

-Under the simplified naming scheme proposed by the World Health Organization, B.1.621 was labeled "Mu variant", and was considered a variant of interest (VOI), but not a variant of concern.
+With outbreaks of the Mu variant reported in South America and Europe since detection, the WHO said the variant has mutations that indicate a risk of resistance to the current vaccines and stressed that further studies are needed to better understand it.

+The B.1.621 lineage has a sublineage, designated B.1.621.1 under the PANGO nomenclature, which has also been detected in multiple countries worldwide.

 Classification

-Naming

-In January 2021, the lineage was first documented in Colombia and was named as lineage B.1.621.

-On July 1, 2021, Public Health England (PHE) named lineage B.1.621 VUI-21JUL-1.

-On August 30, 2021, the World Health Organization (WHO) named lineage B.1.621 Mu variant.
+Within the PANGOLIN naming scheme, the variant was designated as B.1.621.
+On July 1, 2021, Public Health England (PHE) designated the lineage as a variant under investigation (VUI), calling it VUI-21JUL-1.
+On August 30, 2021, it was classified as a variant of interest (VOI) by the World Health Organization (WHO) and assigned it the name Mu, following their Greek-letter naming system.
+The lineage, including its sublineage B.1.621.1, is assigned to Nextstrain clade 21H and GISAID clade GH.
+On March 9, 2022, the WHO reclassified the Mu variant as a previously circulating VOI as it has been demonstrated to no longer pose a substantially greater risk to global public health compared to other circulating SARS-CoV-2 variants.